pmmodzelewski/adwokatmodzelewski.pl/_specjalizacje/en/uniformed-services.md

     to the uniform.
 Fortunately, courts (in particular non-military courts) apply it relatively rarely."
 ---

-> For many years, I have been providing legal services dedicated to professional soldiers
+> For many years, I have been providing specialized legal services to professional
-> and officers of other uniformed services (Police, Border Guard, etc.).
+> soldiers and officers of other uniformed services (such as the Police, Border Guard, etc.).
+> Although my office is located in Warsaw, I serve clients from all over Poland.

 ## Cases of Soldiers and Uniformed Service Officers